Ricette di Sicilia

 📦 Storage

-- • You can freeze them individually wrapped for up to 2 months.
-Defrost overnight in the fridge.
+- • To freeze, wrap each bun individually in cling film and place in the freezer for up to 2 months.
+Defrost slowly overnight in the fridge before enjoying.

 🍷 Pairing